conradakunga/Blog/_posts/2025-05-23-not-all-net-exceptions-can-be-caught-the-case-of-stack-overflow.md

 **You would be wrong**.

-There are some exceptions that **cannot be caugh**t.
+Some exceptions **cannot be caugh**t.

-Take for example this code:
+Take, for example, this code:

 ```c#
 // Call the recursive method